CodyCrowOK/general-manager/README.md

 ## Design Concerns
 This website was written in PHP with MariaDB, using AngularJS and jQuery whenever they were useful.

-1. PDO instances are all over the place.
-Rather than do the extra work to have only one instance of PDO, I've decided to instantiate it wherever it was useful.
-Frankly, there is no good way to do it, and using a bash script on deployment to replace them with the appropriate MariaDB credentials is easier and better than other ways I've seen.
-2. I wrote this with the opinion that single page applications are a bit silly.
-I don't care for them, and as a result the use of AngularJS in this application is not always (or ever) in line with standard usage.
-3. All necessary class files are included in the manager.php file, which must be included in every application page.
-The reason behind this is that auto-loading is still slower than all of those require statements, and so it just doesn't make switch to transition to that yet, as far as I can tell.
-4. The necessary SQL dump is at classes/manager.sql.
+1. The necessary SQL dump is at classes/manager.sql.
 You probably will need to disable foreign key checking.
+2. This was originally built several years ago (at the time of writing), so the architectural choices are not always great.
+That said, there's no point in rewriting it now.